 Small businesses have enough to worry about without cybersecurity concerns in the mix.
 However, by using a VPN, you can essentially lock down your company’s sensitive data stream, blocking out hackers and third-party snoops at the click of a button.
 We recommend the top-rated small business VPNs below.

 As a small business owner, you’ll face countless challenges while building and managing your company.
 At the top of your list of concerns should be maintaining your privacy online.
 After all, the modern digital world has its fair share of dangers, including data-stealing hackers, malicious internet service providers, and surveillance bots that watch your every move.
 It’s surprisingly easy for someone to take a peek at your private data, a move that could seriously damage your credibility and reputation.

 Every client, every customer, and every employee matters to your small business.
-That’s why you should take extra steps to ensure a safe internet connection for everyone who walks through the door.
+That’s why you should take extra steps to ensure a safe public internet connection for everyone who walks through the door.
 Virtual private networks add this security, and best of all, they’re easy to use, inexpensive, and extremely effective.
 Read the guide below to find the best VPNs for small businesses so you can keep your data locked down no matter what threats come along.

 It seems like there’s a VPN for every niche these days.
 Hundreds of services crowd the market, each one promising the best security, the fastest speeds, and the easiest-to-use software.
 Given this glut of features on offer, it’s not hard to get caught up in the details and forget which features are the most important.
 We used the criteria below to evaluate our recommended small business VPNs.
 Put these at the top of your research list and you’ll be sure to land a low-cost, high-return VPN every time.